 Committed to the constitutional state and the health of democracy in South Africa, this division provides research, implementation and advocacy support to build a capable, ethical and developmental state, strengthen social cohesion, and create safe, inclusive and resilient communities.

-The Human and Social Capabilities division conducts transdisciplinary, intersectional, policy and programme-relevant research to improve health, well-being and promote a socially just and cohesive society.
+The Public Health, Societies and Belonging (PHSB) division conducts transdisciplinary, intersectional, policy and programme-relevant research to improve health, well-being and promote a socially just and cohesive society.

-The Inclusive Economic Development division undertakes research to transform educational outcomes and increase economic participation.
+The Equitable Education and Economies (EEE) division undertakes research to transform educational outcomes and increase economic participation.
 We work to understand educational performance and improve learning for those from unequal starting points, and interrogate social, spatial and structural obstacles to economic participation.

 The Centre for Science, Technology and Innovation Indicators conducts surveys and analyses data on science, technology and innovation.
 It has a rich database of longitudinal trend data on research, development and innovation for use by policymakers and researchers.